How to fish the bass in Mid Summer

 As a result, while bass are widely dispersed in early summer, they start to hide in spots with lower water temperatures once midsummer arrives.
 When targeting bass in midsummer, focus on cool areas where the water temperature tends to drop, such as deep areas with low temperatures, shades without direct sunlight, and spots with inflows or backwaters.

-2. Deep Areas
+1. Deep Areas

-During this season, bass tend to gather in deep areas where the water temperature is closer to their comfort zone due to the high temperatures.
 Since bass are generally in a less active state because of the high water temps, rather than a finesse approach to make them bite, it's more effective to use lures like deep diving crankbaits to trigger reactionary bites through erratic side-to-side movements.

 A recommended staple deep crankbait is the Deep-X series from MEGABASS.
 Available in four models diving from 10 to 20 feet, they transition from a wobbling & rolling on the descent to a tight wobbling & rolling on reaching maximum depth, with this change triggering bites.
 Even after 15 years since its release, it remains a popular standard deep diving crankbait.

-If you need to dive even deeper, the IMA IK-800R2 is a good choice.
+If you need to dive even deeper, the IMAKATSU IK-800R2 is a good choice.
 It can reach 16 feet when cast at maximum distance and trolled for about 50 feet after a full cast.

 In midsummer, in addition to rising water temperatures, the sun also becomes stronger, so bass often stay in shaded areas where the water temperature is slightly lower and out of direct sunlight.
 Shades can be found everywhere, forming under bridges, floating debris, and various other places.